-This two hour series of illustrated lectures will trace the rise of Napoleon Bonaparte, tracing the plunder carried out by the French army or French officials under his command in the territories of the First French Empire, including the Italian peninsula, Spain, Portugal, the Low Countries, and Central Europe.
+This informative two hour illustrated lecture will trace the rise of Napoleon Bonaparte, revealing the plunder carried out by the French army or French officials under this political leader’s command in the territories of the First French Empire, including the Italian peninsula, Spain, Portugal, the Low Countries, and Central Europe.

 Key concepts covered include